 World Geography - Elective - 2 Semesters (AP Human Geography also is an option.)

-This course provides the content knowledge and skills necessary to understand the roles, responsibilities, and relationships of people and places throughout the world, both past and present.
+This course provides the content knowledge and skills necessary to understand the roles, responsibilities, and relationships of people and places throughout the world, both past, and present.
 The course will prepare students for the three-year required Social Studies sequence.
 Topics will include the themes of historical, political, and economic geography.
 Extensive opportunities to develop and refine writing skills will prepare students for the High School Gateway Assessment.
 Students are instructed on efficient and effective methods and strategies to read, write, think, organize, take notes, and demonstrate what they have learned throughout the course.

 Advanced Placement Human Geography - Elective - 2 Semesters - Gr.
-9
+9 or 12

 The Advanced Placement program in Human Geography is a college-level course designed to introduce students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of the Earth's surface.
 Students employ spatial concepts and landscape analysis to interpret human social organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their science and practice.
 The objectives for this course follow the College Board syllabus, preparing students for the Advanced Placement exam.
 Teacher approval and Summer Work are required.
+Students must take and pay for the AP exam.